xxRON-js/A-Nightmare-On-Math-Street/README.md

 ## Scripts

-### pymare.py

-The original script that interacts with a remote server, solves math questions, and prints the flag.

-### pymare_v2.py

-An improved version of the original script that prints less output, focusing only on the final flag.

 ### pymare_v3.py

+Enhanced version that only prints less just hardcoded for get the flag fast.

+### pymare_v4.py

 Enhanced version that not only prints less but also asks for the IP address and port interactively instead of being hardcoded.

-### pymare_v4.py

-Further refinement of the script that includes the improvements from v3 and additionally prompts the user for the server's IP address and port number.

 ## Usage